myklst/terraform-provider-st-domain-management/docs/data-sources/domain_filter.md

 ### Read-Only

-- `domains` (List of String) List of domain names that match the given filter.
+- `domains` (Set of String) Set of domain names that match the given filter.